anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Today you are you!
-That is truer than true!
-There is no one alive who is you-er than you!
+Quote: If you do not change direction, you may end up where you are heading.

-By: Dr. Seuss
+By: Laozi